19hours/sg-statutes/Acts/Accountants Act.md

 “accounting firm” means a firm approved as an accounting firm under section 18;

-“appointed day” means the date of commencement of this Act;

-“Authority” means the Accounting and Corporate Regulatory Authority established under the Accounting and Corporate Regulatory Authority Act 2004;
+“Authority” means the Accounting and Corporate Regulatory Authority established under the Accounting and Corporate Regulatory Authority Act (Cap.
+2A);

 “Chairman” means the Chairman of the Oversight Committee;